mrsmkl/old-interp-wiki/Initializing-and-preprocessing-WebAssembly.md

 ## Initialization

-Initialization:
+WebAssembly has the following steps before starting the execution of program:
 * Initialize memory
 * Initialize global variables
 * Initialize call tables: an index can be used to call any function from the call table.
 Instead of function types we have a function type hash.
 This way we can be sure that indirect calls can be checked easily.

-It might be useful to start from empty memory etc, and have initialization code instead, so the code would include almost all of the information.
+It is useful to start from empty memory etc, and have initialization code instead, so the code would include almost all of the information needed for running a task.
+Only other information that is needed is the input from the file system.
+Then, the task specification is just (the hash of) the code and the input.
+An empty VM state can be easily constructed from this data (using hashes of empty stack etc.).

 ## Pre-processing